 Receivables and payables are stated with the amount of GST included.
-The net amount of GST recoverable from, or payable to, the Australian Tax office ("ATO") is included as a current asset or liability in the balance sheet.
+The net amount of GST recoverable from, or payable to, the Australian Tax office ("ATO") is included as a current asset or liability in the statement of financial position.